As a general rule of thumb, the average tesla battery has a range of average of 262 miles on a single charge.

 How long does it take to charge a Tesla at a charging station?

-The charge time of a Tesla with a larger battery like the Model S long range takes 9 hours when using a wall connector.
+The charge time of a Tesla with a larger battery like the Model S cars long range take 9 hours when using a wall connector.
 Smaller batteries used in the Tesla Model X, Model Y and Model 3 take between 7 to 8 hours.

 So even if the Model S electric vehicle is the longest lasting battery out of the Tesla cars, it is also the longest to fully recharge.